01 Dec Specific Power Absorption & Intrinsic Loss Power Values

 Substituting the equation for Q in equation 2, the SPA is expressed as:

-Temperature increase with time is calculated by the temperature data obtained during the test.
-The value of increase in temperature with respect to time which is taken to calculate the SPA is the maximum value of the gradient of the temperature curve, which, in a test of Magnetic nanoHeating rate normally corresponds to its initial gradient (see Figure 1).
+Temperature increase with time is calculated by the temperature data obtained during the test as observed in Image 1.
+The value of increase in temperature with respect to time, which is taken to calculate the SPA, is the maximum value of the gradient of the temperature curve, which, in a test of MnH rate normally corresponds to its initial gradient (see Image 1).

-Figure 1.
-Temperature Rate Curve of a magnetic colloid submitted to a Magnetic nanoHeating (MnH) test.
+Image 1.
+Zar Analysis software: main window showing a temperature curve of a magnetic colloid submitted to a magnetic nanoHeating test.

-Thus, finally, the SPA value for a magnetic colloid submitted to an MnH test is calculated by the following expression:
+Thus, finally, the SPA index for a magnetic colloid submitted to a MnH test is calculated by the following expression:

-where the (δT/δt) is the maximum heating rate of the colloid submitted to an MnH test [K/s].
+where the (δT/δt) is the maximum heating rate of the colloid submitted to an MnH test [K/s], as could be observed in Image 2.

 The SPA can be expressed as: